 Solutions for various problems and demands need to identify basic requirements of circuit design.
 Designing a complex circuit starts with the process of investment, identifying product development challenges and design life cycle, and considering the return of investment.

-Designing a complex circuit is one aspect of the challenge, whereas transforming the circuit design into a PCB is another.
+Designing a complex circuit is one aspect of the challenge, whereas transforming the circuit design into a PCB Design is another.
 This design has to transform well into a physical form for the desired electric circuit to take shape.
-Perfectly developed PCB is always a key to success in the manufacturing process while a poorly designed PCB leads to wastage of time and effort, rework and product failure.
+A perfectly developed PCB Design is always a key to success in the manufacturing process while a poorly designed PCB leads to wastage of time and effort, rework and product failure.
 Worse, it may end up being useless and whose outcome does not correlate well with real-world scenarios.

-So, besides having a knowledge related to the positioning of hundreds and thousands of components and traces that meet physical and electrical requirements, a PCB designer must also have good knowledge of the manufacturing process.
+So, besides having knowledge related to the positioning of hundreds and thousands of components and traces that meet physical and electrical requirements, a PCB designer must also have good knowledge of the manufacturing process.

 A PCB designer has to follow the standards related to Design for assembly (DFA) while designing a PCB.
 These standards refer to the cost and efficiency of that product and offer minimum risk, clarity and simplification.
 Even assembler capability is important for getting an overall picture of the DFA.

 Substrate material FR4 is quite commonly used for creating normal and complex PCB designs, while polyamide material is used for high-speed RF capability designs.
 When determining the choice of substrate material, a designer must have a strong understanding of the environmental conditions, which the PCB assembly can withstand.

 Complex PCB designs might have some special assembly requirements such as mechanical component assembly, press-fit parts, adhesives, wire harness, enclosure assemblies, wire harnessing and test points.
 Hence, the designer must consider all these so that the component placement details can be organised accordingly.